meeki007/node-red-contrib-facial-recognition/README.md

 ## FaceRecognition_Persistant_labeledFaceDescriptors

 Note: FaceDetector minConfidence Properties affect the labeledFaceDescriptors.
-If you have a minConfidence of .9 you may miss a bunch of faces when building your labeledFaceDescriptors.
+If you have a minConfidence of .9 you may miss a bunch of faces when building your labeledFaceDescriptors. after you run the node once or supply it a labeledFaceDescriptors from a persistant storage you can set the value to any level you wish for screening the input image you send.

 You can save the FaceRecognition labeledFaceDescriptors to persistant storage solution so you don't have to load all the images in your KnownFacesPath folder every time you deploy node red or if node-red/your device restarts.